thmjiya022/SameDayJob/README.md

-# QuickTasker - On-Demand Local Services Platform
+# SamedayJob - On-Demand Local Services Platform

 Connect with local workers for short-term jobs like cleaning, gardening, moving, and repairs.
 A seamless solution for clients needing help and workers seeking flexible opportunities.